 8. Testing the software

 You’ve successfully set up your client portal and are ready to onboard clients?
-Before you make use of every feature SPP has to offer, we recommend testing it internally.
+Before you make use of every feature SPP has to offer, I recommend testing it internally.
 Run through all the project management features, test payments, your intake forms, and get an idea of the general flow.

 Has your new white label portal been set up in a way that allows for easy collaboration between your team members?
 If you’re sure that everything is set up as you’d like, invite a trusted client that you can test your new portal with, and ask them to give you feedback on it.

 Once you’ve made some adjustments, invite all existing clients, and redirect new clients to your client portal.

 As you can see, there are many ways to customize it to perfectly match your business needs.

 Service Provider Pro helps agency owners create a white labeled portal that respects their branding.
 Our agency solution offers both basic settings to make changes to the portal as well as advanced customization features for those who want to go the extra mile.